salomvary/soundcleod/README.markdown

 - Double click the file, follow the installer instructions.
 - Go to Applications, double click SoundCleod.

+**Important!** Only OSX 10.8.3 (Mountain Lion) is supported at the moment, keep your eyes on [this GitHub issue](https://github.com/salomvary/soundcleod/issues/4) if you want to be updated about support for older versions.

 ## Screenshots?
 Yeah!

 ![SoundCleod screenshot](https://raw.github.com/salomvary/soundcleod/master/screenshot.png)